Human Genome Research

-Saphyr provides this performance with a false positive rate of less than 3%.
-Saphyr also calls inversions, repeats, copy number variants and complex rearrangements.
+For mosaic samples or heterogeneous cancer samples, Saphyr detects all types of structural variants down to 5% Variant Allele Fraction.
+Saphyr provides this performance typically with a false positive rate of less than 2%.
+Saphyr also calls repeats and complex rearrangements.

 Unlike NGS, which algorithmically infers structural variants from fragmented DNA data, Bionano optical genome mapping directly observes structural variations by linearizing and imaging DNA in its native state using massively parallel NanoChannels.
 This direct observation results in some of the longest read lengths in genomic research.
-As a result, Bionano next-generation mapping yields up to 100 times more contiguous assembly than sequencing technologies alone can provide.
+As a result, Bionano next-generation mapping yields hundreds of times more contiguous assembly than sequencing technologies alone can provide.

 See below for publications, white papers and other resources regarding Bionano genome mapping in human genome and translational research.

 - Undiagnosed Genetic Disorders – close the diagnosis gap by detecting large structural events missed by NGS